reasonml-old/reshell/README.md

 ```
 refish # to get a fish session
 ```
-You will get a virtual env shell:
+You will get a virtual env shell.